 Practicality in the kitchen will vary by household, so it’s always worth considering what matters most to you before choosing any kitchen unit.

-Yes.
-Handless kitchens do tend to cost at least 15% more than their “handled” counterparts and can be a lot higher.
-This is due to the technique and craftsmanship that goes into the design of handlesless drawers, and cabinets which require additional mechanisms to be able to function.
+A true handleless kitchen does tend to cost at least 15% more than its “handled” counterparts, and can even be a lot higher.
+This is due to the technique and craftsmanship that goes into the design of a true handleless kitchen.
+This requires additional mechanisms to function without handles.